Everything That's Happened in Netflix's 'Making a Murderer' Case Since Season 1

 Teresa Halbach's death certificate is even more suspicious than we thought

 Halbach's previously unreleased death certificate went public in March, thanks to a Freedom of Information request.
-Journalists were quick to point out its wild inconsistencies, which suggest law enforcement may have rushed to pin charges on Avery.
+Journalists were quick to point out its wild inconsistencies, which suggests law enforcement may have rushed to pin charges on Avery.
 Under "Autopsy Performed," authorities checked the "Yes" box, but under "Body Found," they marked "No." Even fishier?
 The cause of death was initially listed as "undetermined," but that was crossed out and "Homicide" was then checked under "Manner of Death."

 Forensic experts think that key evidence was compromised